jordibc/entrez/readme.md

 Similarly, an [API
 key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)
-can be passed to any of the functions as an argument (`query(..., api_key='ABCD123')`), or initialized and incorporated automatically from that moment with:
+can be passed to any of the functions as an argument (`equery(..., api_key='ABCD123')`), or initialized and incorporated automatically from that moment with:

 ```py
 import entrez as ez